Feb 2, 2026

 Best for: Concept-driven and experimental MR

-Sensorama is a creative XR studio focused on visual storytelling and experimental interaction design.
+Sensorama is an XR studio focused on visual storytelling and experimental interaction design.
 Their work emphasizes exploration and rapid prototyping rather than long-term production systems.

 Core capabilities: MR experience design, interaction design, and experimental XR prototyping.